 – A lack of engagement as the room knew that they were only really there to impress the most senior manager.

-That was over 10 years ago, but of course everything has changed since then; businesses don’t operate like that anymore.
+Of course, everything has changed since then; businesses don’t operate like that anymore.

 Or do they?